ripgrim/rolimons/docs/items.md

 Fetches about an item from the Rolimons API and returns it\
 \
 _THIS FUNCTION USES CACHING!!
 SEE BELOW ON HOW TO DELETE CACHE OCCASIONALLY!_

+**Note:**
+- Searching by name is case-insensitive.
+- If the API rate limits you, this function will return `{ rateLimited: true }`.
+- If the item is not found or the API response is invalid, it returns `false`.

 ### Example usage